Vote counting drags on in Pennsylvania's GOP Senate primary

 HARRISBURG, Pa.
 (AP) — Heart surgeon-turned-TV celebrity Dr. Mehmet Oz and former hedge fund CEO David McCormick went into Wednesday essentially tied in Pennsylvania’s hotly contested Republican nomination for an open U.S. Senate seat, expected to be among the nation’s most competitive races in the fall.

+The contest was within a couple thousand votes overnight, out of more than 1.2 million cast.
+Trailing in a distant third place in the seven-person GOP primary field was conservative activist Kathy Barnette.

+The Associated Press has not called the race.
+Some counties had yet to tabulate all of their mail-in ballots and the counting of provisional, overseas and military absentee ballots could last all week.

-Both men emerged at their election night watch parties after midnight to say they would have to wait for vote-counting to resume Wednesday to determine a winner, with each saying he was confident of victory.
+Oz and McCormick emerged at their election night watch parties after midnight to say they would have to wait for vote-counting to resume Wednesday to determine a winner, with each saying he was confident of victory.
+There are no plans for either candidate to make a public appearance, though former President Donald Trump has encouraged Oz to preemptively declare victory.
+Oz has not made any suggestion that he will do so.

-Some counties had yet to tabulate mail-in ballots in the presidential battleground state.
-Counting of provisional, overseas and military absentee ballots could last all week.

 The state’s lieutenant governor, John Fetterman, won the Democratic nomination hours after undergoing surgery to implant a pacemaker with a defibrillator to help him recover from a stroke he suffered on Friday.